GregWells/DroneDelivery_v2/DetailedSummary.md

 - [x] New Feature: Calc the max possible score for each item (sum sub scores for all items in original order)

+- [ ] New feature: Convert each row,col of warehouse and orders to a dictionary single positive integer value.
+This code already exists in the prior project

 Now the main AI part:

 Present the observation to the AI:
-A Drone is at position X with the available orders of: [ (ordernum: dist, max score, weight) , …]
+* A Drone is at position X with the available orders of: [ (ordernum: dist, max score, weight) , …]
-List (some) orders within proximity of furthest avail order from the nearest wh to current drone position Optimally, where should the drone end up?
-Near a wh (probably) If there are > x choices within half the distance to the next wh, only consider local loops Create (in consideration of payload/weight constraint) manifests and use the best option THIS is the AI- manifests optimized by multiple constraints (weight/maxscore/round trip dist/time).
+* List (some) orders within proximity of furthest avail order from the nearest wh to current drone position
+* Optimally, where should the drone end up?
+Near a wh (probably)
+* If there are > x choices within half the distance to the next wh, only consider local loops
+* Create (in consideration of payload/weight constraint) manifests and use the best option
+* THIS is the main AI portion- manifests optimized by multiple constraints (weight/maxscore/round trip dist/time).
 The total score per manifest is easy to compute but there are (insert equation) possibilities.
 Balance this computation cost by limiting scope to reasonable possibilities.
 (Later: research whether the ´reasonable-ness ´ is ignoring too many optimal solutions)

-Limit each to 10,000 iterations or when the ‘ep-mean-rew' stabilizes (how to determine?)
+Limit each episode to 10,000 iterations or when the ‘ep-mean-rew' stabilizes (how to determine?)
 Can the model be continually trained to shorten training for subsequent searches from same region?

 What’s the cost of computation vs value of increased efficiency ?